Fire and Ice

 Xena fought against Gabrielle's surprisingly strong grip.
 "Let me go, Gabrielle," she bit out through clenched teeth.
 "Elissa is butting into something that isn't her place.
 This is what I have to do to set this right.
 I'm the only one who can set the souls inside Yodoshi free."

 "No, Xena, your death won't solve anything.
-Haven't you learned by now that I won't let you go?
+Haven't you learned by now I won't let you go?
 I love you and will follow you into Hell if I have to, but I don't think that's what this is all about.
 You aren't the reason Yodoshi took those souls; he is.
-Don't you understand you already have paid for your past?"
+Don't you understand you've already paid for your past?"

 Tears raced down Gabrielle's face as she pleaded with Xena to listen to her.
 The sounds of battle stopped them from continuing their conversation.
 Turning back around, they witnessed a change in the general's body.
 He stood taller while his face slowly morphed into Yodoshi's.
 The Eater of Souls started laughing, a horrible hollow sound that echoed the tormented souls held prisoner inside him.